Increment

 The second type of sensitivity is the variance sensitivity, which represents the variable's impact on the final output.
 The variable's variance sensitivity is defined as follows:

-It should be noted that later the variance sensitivity is normalized, thus, its sum equals 11.
+The variance sensitivity of a variable is not normalized and such that its sum does not give .
+The reason is that some increment functions belong to multiple variables, e.g. belongs to variables and .
 The mean sensitivity is related to the standard deviation of the probability distribution of output values.
 This measure prevents increment functions from being overrated due to improper scaling.

 How to use the interface